bitranox/wrapt_timeout_decorator/README.rst

 -------

 when signals=False (on Windows), logging in the wrapped function can be tricky.
 Since a new process is created, we can not use the logger object of the main process.
-Further development would be needed to connect to the main process logger via a socket.
+Further development is needed to connect to the main process logger via a socket or queue.

 When the wrapped function is using logger=logging.getLogger(), a new Logger Object is created.
 Setting up that Logger can be tricky (File Logging from two Processes is not supported ...)
 I think I will use a socket to implement that (SocketHandler and some Receiver Thread)

+Until then, You need to set up Your own new logger in the decorated function, if logging is needed.
+Again - keep in mind that You can not write to the same logfile from different processes !
+(although there are logging modules which can do that)

 use with Windows